-6.18 Relevance of audit evidence refers to its relationship to the assertion or to the objective of the control being tested.
-The relevance of audit evidence depends on: (Refer 5.2)

-- (i) The design of the audit procedure used to test the assertion or control, in particular whether it is designed to : - Test the assertion or control directly and - Test for understatement or overstatement: - (ii) The timing of the cost audit procedure used to test the assertion or control.

-6.19 Relevance deals with the logical connection with, or bearing upon, the purpose of the cost audit procedure and, where appropriate, the assertion under consideration.
+- 6.19 Relevance of audit evidence refers to its relationship to the assertion or to the objective of the control being tested.
+The relevance of audit evidence depends on: (Refer 5.2) - (i) The design of the audit procedure used to test the assertion or control, in particular whether it is designed to: - Test the assertion or control directly and - Test for understatement or overstatement: - (ii) The timing of the cost audit procedure used to test the assertion or control. - 6.20 Relevance deals with the logical connection with, or bearing upon, the purpose of the cost audit procedure and, where appropriate, the assertion under consideration.
 The relevance of information to be used as audit evidence may be affected by the direction of testing.
-For example, if the purpose of cost audit procedure is to test for overstatement or understatement valuation of finished goods inventory, testing the records of production and sales (including physical dispatches) may be a relevant audit procedure.
+For example, if the purpose of cost audit procedure is to test for overstatement or understatement in valuation of finished goods inventory, testing the records of production and sales (including physical dispatches) may be a relevant audit procedure.
 In addition testing records relating to subsequent production, work in progress, consumption statements, and utilities consumption reports may be relevant.
-(Refer 5.2)

-6.20 Tests of controls are designed to evaluate the operating effectiveness of controls in preventing, or detecting and correcting, material misstatements at the assertion level.
-Designing tests of controls to obtain relevant audit evidence includes identifying conditions (characteristics or attributes) that indicate performance of a control, and deviation conditions which indicate departures from adequate performance.
+However, a given set of cost audit procedures may provide audit evidence that is relevant to certain assertions, but not others (Refer 5.2) - 6.21 Tests of controls are designed to evaluate the operating effectiveness of controls in preventing, or detecting and correcting, material misstatements at the assertion level.
+Designing tests of controls to obtain relevant audit evidence includes identifying conditions (characteristics or attributes) that indicate performance of a control, and deviation conditions which indicate departures from adequate

+- performance.
 The presence or absence of those conditions can then be tested by the cost auditor.
-(Refer 5.2)

-6.21 Substantive procedures are designed to detect material misstatements at the assertion level.
+(Refer 5.2) - 6.22 Substantive procedures are designed to detect material misstatements at the assertion level.
 They comprise tests of details and substantive analytical procedures.
 Designing substantive procedures include identifying conditions relevant to the purpose of the test that constitute a misstatement in the relevant assertion.
 (Refer 5.2)